alybun/macless-haystack-flipper/README.md

 5. You will be asked for your Apple-ID, password and your 2FA.

+###### Your browser should redirect you through these prompts.
+If not, you may need to browse back to the server on port 6176 manually between them.

+###### It also seems that sometimes you will need to log in twice before the 2FA prompt arrives.
+Just keep browsing back to the main page on 6176, and filling in the requested prompts.

 6. Test the server by browsing to https://localhost:6176, you should see "Nothing to see here"

 ###### If the containers are restarted, you will need to re-authenticate using steps 4 - 6.